-They came out well!
+Yum!
 They are a nice combination of salty (roasted potatoes), sweet (the bacon jam is very sweet), and sharp (Parmesan cheese bite.)

 As for our unspoken competition, Chris’ wife Hillary brought a luscious, hot buffalo chicken dip to the gathering which was sinfully rich and yummy.
-I had quite a bit of it… so I’ll concede to them that win!
+I had quite a bit of it… so I’ll concede to her that win!

 - 2 cups Bacon Jam